sbartek/questionnaire/README.md

 * Implements spec for a class QuestionsAnswers and the class.
 * Implements QuestionsAnswer class and UserQuestionnaire
 * Reorganizes directory structure of classes into one similar to rails
+* Implements spec for creating user_questionaire
+  (answers to questionnaire) from hash